ni/nimi-python/docs/nirfsg/class.rst

     .. py:attribute:: fixed_group_delay_across_ports

-        Specifies a comma-separated list of ports for which to fix the group delay.
+        Specifies a list of ports for which to fix the group delay.

         **Supported Devices:** PXIe-5831/5832